namanegi/negi-beagle-app-react/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, firstly run:
+### `npm i`
+This command will install all the requested package for this project.
+(You may need to delete package-lock.json first if ERR log comes out.)
+And then,
 ### `npm start`

 Runs the app in the development mode.\